 If left untreated, a migraine attack can last from 4 to 72 hours.
 People often complain of feeling exhausted or perplexed for a day or two after the episode has passed, which is known as the ‘postdrome’ period.

-The mechanisms that trigger migraines are unclear, though experts believe that blood vessel constriction, because of chemical reactions, is involved.
-Genetics, on the other hand, appear to play a part in some individuals’ sensitivity to these chemical processes, but not in others.
+The mechanisms that trigger migraines are unclear, though experts believe that blood vessel constriction is involved due to the brain’s chemical reactions during a migraine.
+Genetics also appears to play a part in some individuals’ sensitivity to these chemical processes, but not in others.

 Some individuals are sensitive to certain environmental factors, such as strong odors, bright lights, or weather changes.
 Other people mention tension, altered sleeping habits, and alcohol and caffeine consumption as triggers; others claim that eating particular foods like aged cheeses or salt, certain medications, or food additives like aspartame and MSG cause their attacks.

-According to recent research, ketamine may be an effective therapeutic in people who have chronic and intractable headaches.
-Patients taking part in a migraine study rated their initial pain levels on a scale of 1 to 10.
-Average baseline pain levels were 7.5 when participants arrived.
-After receiving three-day and seven-day ketamine treatment for migraines, 75% of patients reported a pain score of 3.4 or lower.
-This therapy worked even better over time, with 40% of participants still experiencing alleviation 30 and even 100 days after completing treatment.
+According to recent research, ketamine therapy may be an alternative pathway for people who have chronic and intractable headaches.
+A group of patients taking part in a migraine study were asked to rate their initial migraine pain levels on a scale of 1 to 10.
+When the participants arrived, their average baseline pain levels were at 7.5.
+After receiving either three-day or seven-day ketamine treatments for their migraines, 75% of patients reported a pain score of 3.4 or lower.
+The therapy continued to work better over time, with 40% of participants still experiencing an alleviation of their symptoms in the weeks after and 30% experiencing an alleviation of symptoms 100 days after completing treatment.

-Taking ketamine for chronic pain may have several advantages for migraine sufferers.
+Utilizing ketamine treatments for chronic pain is common for pain management and may have several advantages for migraine sufferers.
 Unlike other pain medications, ketamine hasn’t been shown to reduce blood pressure.
 It may target N-methyl-D-aspartate (NMDA) receptors in the brain, which means it may work to relieve symptoms even if traditional painkillers don’t.
-It may also relieve the symptoms of depression, which are common among those suffering from chronic or intractable migraines.
+It may also help relieve the symptoms of depression that often come with suffering from chronic or intractable migraines.

 At Better U, we believe in the power of integration.
-After each treatment session, we provide our patients with guidance and tools to help them fully integrate their ketamine experience.
-Ultimately, we strive to treat more than just pain and symptoms.
-We help patients ease mood problems associated with migraines, promoting a healthier lifestyle that is essential for long-term migraine relief.
+Throughout the psychedelic therapy program and after each ketamine treatment session we provide our patients with the guidance and tools they need to help them fully integrate their experiences.
+Ultimately, we strive to treat more than just physical pain and symptoms.
+We also aim to help patients ease any mood problems associated with migraines and promote a healthier lifestyle that can be helpful for long-term migraine relief.

-Better U is a leader in oral ketamine therapy and self-healing.
-We’ve developed robust at-home ketamine therapy protocols to increase access to psychedelic therapy and to provide affordable, convenient options for patients.
-If you suffer chronic, intractable migraines, you may be a candidate.
+Better U is a leader in psychedelic therapy and self-healing.
+We’ve developed robust at-home therapy protocols to increase widespread access to psychedelic therapy and provide affordable, convenient options for patients.
+If you suffer from chronic, intractable migraines, you may be a candidate.